Alta Rockefeller Prentice: Married life

-In 1910, Alta and Ezra bought 1,400 acres (5.7 km²) of land near Williamstown, Massachusetts.
+In 1910, Alta and Ezra bought 1,400 acres (5.7 km2) of land near Williamstown, Massachusetts.
 Elm Tree House, the Prentices' 72-room summer home on Mount Hope Farm, was completed in 1928 at a cost of $400,000 (equivalent to $ today), and their estate became "the most valuable estate in the Berkshire Hills."
 In the 1930s and 1940s, several geneticists were employed by Ezra to develop more profitable farm animals, particularly cattle and poultry.
 At that time, Mount Hope Farm was one of the most outstanding experimental farms in the United States.

 Alta died at Midtown Hospital in New York City in June 1962 at the age of 91, the last surviving child of John D. Rockefeller.
+She was interred at Dellwood Cemetery in Manchester Village, Vermont.
 She left her New York City brownstone to her neighbor, the Museum of Modern Art, who tore it down and built a new wing of the museum.
 Her Berkshires property was willed to New York's Lenox Hill Hospital.
 Shortly thereafter, Elm Tree House was purchased by its current owner, Williams College.